JeyzonGD/Zombie-Escape-Termux_Box-by-VX-and-me/README.md

 | What's New ? |

-- Astra Guillotineex Will Adding In Diamond Menu !
+- Astra Guillotineex For All Players !

-- Guillotine Will Adding In Knife Menu !
+- Guillotine Soon !

 - New Class Zombies !

 - New Extra Items CSO !

-- New Gamemodes ( Tyrant & Sniper ) !

-- New Knife Menu !
+- Knife menu Soon

 I will modify some plugins and add more cool plugins Link : Soon

+if u want sma contact VX for buy